JiriHoffmann/cis357-FinalProject/README.md

 ## ![AS_icon](https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/app_store_icon.png?raw=true) App Store

 To be able to share your apps on the App Store, each user has to join Apple Developer Program first.
 In order to do so, you have to enroll either as an individual or as an organization.
-For organizations it becomes a little bit more complicated from the legal side, but as an individual you only need an Apple ID with two-factor authentication enabled.
+For organizations, it becomes a little bit more complicated from the legal side, but as an individual you only need an Apple ID with two-factor authentication enabled.

 <p align="center">
   <img src="https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/entity_type_ASC.png?raw=true" />
 </p>

-An important note is that Apple charges \$99 yearly, which is much higher than Google's \$25 one time application fee.
+An important note is that Apple charges \$99 yearly, which is much higher than Google's \$25 one-time application fee.
 But just like Google, Apple will provide you with all the tools needed to get the app ready for production before having to register as a developer.

 Go to: **https://developer.apple.com/**, where you can read more about the benefits of being a developer.
 Once you are ready hit ***Enroll*** in the upper right corner to get started.